When patients don’t know where to go, everyone feels it

 Simple ways to keep articles trustworthy

-A team added “Last reviewed: January 2026” to patient-facing articles.
+Micro-case: A team added “Last reviewed: January 2026” to patient-facing articles.
 Patients reported higher trust, and staff felt more confident sharing links during calls.

 Why lightweight tools work best in healthcare settings